 As Technical Manager at HAV Hydrogen, Erlend Grotle will work in a wide range of areas – on hydrogen as an energy carrier, on new technologies and on approval processes.

 ‘If you look at the element on its own, at hydrogen, factors like price, volume and safety may seem almost hopeless, but solutions are being developed, and hydrogen will be an important energy carrier that will reduce the emissions generated by shipping.’

 ‘LNG also presented challenges, but it’s now a common alternative to fuel.
 When do you think that will be the case for hydrogen?’

-Grotle highlights the overall strengths of the Hav Group also when it comes to its hydrogen initiative.
+Grotle highlights the overall strengths of HAV Group when it comes to its hydrogen initiative, as well.
 Assessing propulsion systems and energy carriers on board vessels is also about complex calculations where the whole vessel design must be considered, including how the vessel is to operate, its operational profile and route studies.

-‘The Hav Group is forward-looking when it comes to the whole package and has already come very far.
-And that’s where Hav Hydrogen comes in, with our expertise in hydrogen that will enable vessels covering large distances to generate zero emissions.
+‘HAV Group is forward-looking when it comes to the whole package and has already come very far.
+And that’s where HAV Hydrogen comes in, with our expertise in hydrogen that will enable vessels covering large distances to generate zero emissions.
 And we’re well on our way.’

 Motivated by zero emissions